ArhanChaudhary/qter/README.md

 ...
 ```

 this program requires two Rubik's cubes to execute.
 The instructions indicate performing `U` on the first Rubik's cube and then `R` on the second.
+When the program starts, you are expected to be holding the first cube in the list.

 </ul>

 ### Advanced instructions

-The Q file format thus far is theoretically equivalent to the computational facilities of a computer, an important theorem proven in the [computer architecture design](#computer-architecture-design) section.
-This section details advanced instructions the Q file format supports.
+The Q file format thus far is theoretically equivalent to a classical computer, as demonstrated in the [computer architecture design](#computer-architecture-design) section.
+This section details advanced instructions that the Q file format supports.

 - `print <message> [<algorithm> counting-until <positions>]`

 <ul>

-This is an optional instruction that you may entirely ignore.
-It is primarily intended for emulators to utilize.
-The `print` instruction serves as a secondary mechanism to product output without exiting the program.
+This is an optional instruction that you may choose to ignore.
+The `print` instruction serves as a secondary mechanism to produce output without exiting the program.
 The motivation stems from the fact that, without this instruction, the only form of meaningful output is the single number produced by the `halt` instruction.

-Repeat the given algorithm until the positions are solved (see the `solved-goto` instruction).
-The number of repetitions this took is then added to the end of the given message to serve as output of the program.
-Then, you must perform the algorithm in reverse the same number of times, undoing what you just did.
+To execute this instruction, repeat the given algorithm until the positions are solved, analagous to the halt instruction.
+The number of repetitions this took is then the output of the print statement.
+Then, you must perform the inverse of the algorithm the same number of times, undoing what you just did and returning the cube to the state it was in before executing the print instruction.
 For example:

 ```l
 Puzzles